stm32app/stm32app/README.md

 Actors can declare **ticks**, where each tick is a function corresponding to a specific thread.
 Ticks handle events, schedule periodical or delayed execution, or do work with a specific priority.
 Events are typed messages with data attached to it.
 Actors receive broadcasted events via pub-sub, handle them in one of the ticks, and then report back to the producer of event.

 Many of actors define **tasks**, that can run in response to events.
 A tasks is a state-machine that encapsulates asynchronous logic that spans through multiple steps, threads, events and require back and forth hand-off between different parties.
 They are used to separate business logic from IO and schedulling.

+## Buffer
+**Buffer** is an abstraction over memory allocation.
+It solves multiples concerns related to managing data:

+* **Growable memory**: buffers can be used for cases where amount of incoming data is unknown beforehand.
+Buffers allocate a certain chunk of memory initially, which can be reallocated on demand to provide more space while keepin data region as a single continuous region.
+* **Paginated memory**: another way that buffers can grow is by allocating extra pages of memory on demand and linking them together.
+In this case memory chunks will not be continuous, but on the flip side previously written memory will maintain the same addresses making it useful for object pools.
+* **Double buffers**: for cases when data is written by external party like DMA and its size is unknown, double buffer helpers enable moving data from a ring buffer to growable array easily
+* **Overhead reduction**: buffers can be passed and handed off from module to module directly.
+Regular data pointers and buffers can be used interchangibly and the system does the best effort thing automatically.
+* **Reference counting**: buffers know which module allocated them, and they track external modules that use their data.
+A buffer is only freed when all its users release their references to it.
+* **Event integration**: buffers assigned to events will automatically be freed once the event is processed by all receievers.
+This allows firing events with data into the queue without concerns for memory leaks.

 # Cooperation
 stm32app implements cheap asynchrony, prioritization of work, event-driven communication with queues and cooperation through easy to use primitives.